 A Virtual Private Network gives you the ability to create a different physical location on the Internet.
 If you’re located outside the United States, you can usually access the Internet using a VPN.
 Try it in reverse as well.
 When you are at home, you can open a VPN connection to a remote location and watch content restricted in the United States.

-VPNs will also allow access to websites to be accessed in blocked countries.
-Some governments have decided that blocking the public from accessing such websites is beneficial to the people as a whole.
-With a VPN, it’s possible to reach sites that would be stopped even if one was located in an unfriendly country with looser policies.
+VPNs also allow access to websites blocked in certain countries.
+Some governments believe blocking public access to these websites benefits the people as a whole.
+With a VPN, users can reach sites that would otherwise be blocked, even in countries with stricter policies.
 A further benefit of VPNs is that they encrypt all internet traffic, shielding those who communicate from their true identities.
 As I said above, the thing is that governments are aware of it, which is why they have implemented VPN blocking in both Russia and China.
 A VPN offers no guarantee against a well-funded and determined opponent, for example, a nation-state.

 What a Virtual Private Network Can Not Do